sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 ```
 # Instructions

 To simplify the pipeline and make it easier to debug, the pipeline consists of 5 files.
 Each file corresponds to one of the steps mentioned in the [Overview](#Overview) section.

+> [!IMPORTANT]
+> The 1_Proxy_Matches.py file is intended to be ran using MPI4PY to include parallel programming which will reduce the running timing of the code.